imalik18/liri_bot/README.md

 If you remember the name of a song but don't know which artist sang it or which album it's from- you can search that too.

-You can find out when and where the latest concerts are where your favorite band is performing.
+You can find out a list of when and where the latest concerts of your favorite band/s is performing.

 https://drive.google.com/drive/u/0/folders/1cFHD0yYmkeOgG2I5FgM4D6IL93qIURWi?ogsrc=32